Mdsomratakbor/JavaScript-Interview-Question/Question.md

 `Breaking within a string statement can be done by the use of a backslash, '\', at the end of the first line`

 **Example:**

 <pre>document.write("this is \a program")<pre>

 `And if you change to a new line when not within a string statement, then javaScript ignores break in line.`

 **Example:**

 <pre>
 var x=1, y=2,
 z=
 x+y;
 </pre>

+`The above code is perfectly fine, though not advisable as it hampers debugging.`